 From Cleary’s end, he’s thankful for the experience of coaching a fine group of youngsters.

 “It’s been a pleasure working with this group the last couple years,” said Cleary.
-“They are very talented bunch of kids with a lot of personality, which is good for the game.
+“They are a very talented bunch of kids with a lot of personality, which is good for the game.
 They’re exciting to watch.
 I can’t wait to watch them make some noise in the World Series.”

 The Diamond Jacks Super 11U squad has been bolstered by Elmora’s Justin Labrador and Josiah Sharpe on its way to registering a 36-13 mark through the spring and summer.
 L.J.
 Aponte played for the Diamond Jacks Gold 11U team.
 Two other Troopers taking hacks in Williamsport this weekend, Derek Escobar and Yamil Soto, played with the Diamond Jacks at one point, too.

-“It’s been fun watching them go this far,” said Buckelew, who is making the trip to Williamsport for Friday night’s game.
+“It’s been fun watching them go this far,” said Buckelew, who is making the trip to Williamsport for Friday night’s game against Oregon.
 “I knew if they played the way they are capable they’d give themselves a chance.
 It’s amazing.
 They came here just to play winter baseball.
 The biggest thing I’ve enjoyed seeing is that all of them are such a closely knit group.
 Reaching the state final showed what kind of kids we have in our program.
 They’ve been with each other the entire spring and summer and it shows.”

 Once Labrador and Garcia had enticed this tightly bonded group of young ball players to elevate their training at Diamond Nation, a logistical problem emerged; how to get eight or nine boys to Flemington in time for twice-a-week practices, batting practice, winter training and games.
 “Sal bought a Suburban so we could easily drive all the kids to Diamond Nation,” said Labrador.